 Therapy and Prognosis of Gastric Cancer

-Standard therapy for gastric cancer is surgical R0 resection of the tumor.
+Standard therapy for gastric cancer is the complete surgical resection R0 of the tumor.
+In most cases, R0 resection means performing a gastrectomy, the total removal of the stomach to include the greater and lesser omentum and the lymph nodes.
 Smaller early cancers that are limited to the mucosa are suitable for endoscopic removal as well.
 Starting with stage T3, multimodal therapy consisting of perioperative chemotherapy and surgical intervention is recommended.
-In most cases, R0 resection means performing a gastrectomy, the total removal of the stomach to include the greater and lesser omentum and the lymph nodes.

-With regard to tumors of the gastroesophageal junction, a distal esophagus resection is additionally performed.
+In cases of gastroesophageal junction cancers, a distal esophagus resection is additionally performed.
 In later stages, once the tumor has already metastasized, the attempt is made to extend survival through palliative chemotherapy.

-The prognosis of gastric cancer largely depends on the stage the tumor is in at the time of diagnosis.
+The prognosis of gastric cancer largely depends on the stage the tumor at the time of diagnosis.
 Carcinoma in situ has a five-year survival rate of 100 % and with regard to pT1N1M0 and pT2N0M0, it is still at 70 %.
 In all advanced stages, the deciding factor is how resectable the tumor is.
-If R0 resections have a five-year survival rate of up to 45 %, this rate decreases to almost zero with R2 and R3 resections!
+If R0 resections have a five-year survival rate of up to 45 %, this rate decreases to almost zero with R1 and R2 resections!